 Method D. 2" (50.8 mm) Clearance to Combustible Wall Member: Start with a solid-pak listed factory built chimney section at least 12" (304 mm) long, with insulation of 1" (25.4 mm) or more, and an inside diameter of 8" (2 inches [51 mm] larger than the 6" [152.4 mm] chimney connector).
-Use this as a pass-through for a minimum 24-gage single wall steel chimney connector.
+Use this as a pass-through for a minimum 24gage single wall steel chimney connector.
 Keep solid-pak section concentric with and spaced 1" (25.4 mm) off the chimney connector by way of sheet metal support plates at both ends of chimney section.
 Cover opening with and support chimney section on both sides with 24 gage minimum sheet metal supports.
 See that the supports are fastened securely to wall surfaces on all sides.
 Make sure fasteners used to secure chimney flue liner.

-7. Insulate the Oven
+7. Insulate the Oven Dome

-The Giardino oven kit includes $3 \times 1$ " of ceramic insulation, enough to fully insulate your oven to where the outside of the oven enclosure will remain cool to the touch while the oven reaches temperatures in excess of $900^{\circ}$ F.
+Each oven comes with either 3×1 " or 4×1 " of ceramic insulation, enough to fully insulate your oven to where the outside of the oven enclosure will remain cool to the touch while the oven reaches temperatures in excess of 900°F.

 7.1.
-The layers of FB Blanket.
+FB Blanket inside a rebar Igloo frame.

-Blanket insulation such as FB Blanket is easy to work with, is easy to cut and shape.
+Ceramic fiber blanket insulation such as FB Blanket is easy to work with, and is easy to cut and shape.
 Always use a mask when working with any ceramic insulation.
 Take care to overlap any joints.
-Alternatively, you can hold it in place with a metal band or wire mesh.
+Optionally, you can hold the insulation in place with a metal band or wire mesh.